On this page:

 How Much Do Furnace Repairs Cost?

 Many times, the repair part costs more than the labor to replace it.
-Frequently, especially with electric furnaces, the repair is much less than a replacement heater.
+Frequently, however, especially with electric furnaces, the repair is much less than a replacement heater.

 Replacing an Old Furnace